Read Before You Sign

 Determine what features are most important to you Before you start looking for an apartment.
 Keep the following in mind:

-- Are there fees to pay before move in? (e.g. application fee, security deposit)?
+- Are there fees to pay before I move in? (e.g. application fee, security deposit)?

 - When is rent due?
 Is there a grace period?
-How are payments made?
+How do I pay rent?
 Are there late fees?

 - How far away is the apartment from campus?

-- Is off-site parking available?
-Does it cost anything?
+- Is on-site parking available?
+What does it cost?

-- What utilities (heat, water/sewage, electricity, gas, trash) included in the rent?
+- What utilities (heat, water/sewage, electricity, gas, trash) are included in the rent?